nodejs/node/doc/api/n-api.md

 must be called in order to determine if an exception is pending or not.

-In many cases when an N-API function is called and an exception is already pending the function will return immediately with a `napi_status` of `napi_pending_exception`.
+In many cases when an N-API function is called and an exception is already pending, the function will return immediately with a `napi_status` of `napi_pending_exception`.
 However, this is not the case for all functions.
 N-API allows a subset of the functions to be called in order to allow for some minimal cleanup to be completed